jadecobra/python_tdd_exercises/source/calculator/calculator_vii.rst

 ----

-I add a new test to use a dictionary_ to test the :ref:`calculator<how to make a calculator>`
+I add a new test

 .. code-block:: python
   :lineno-start: 119